 7. Customize your intranet to meet the needs of your users

-Here are some ways Refined paired with Confluence can help you engage users:
+Here are some ways Refined Sites paired with Confluence can help you engage users:

-• Entice users to visit shared pages by customizing the meta data on Refined pages (you can choose a relevant photo and write a description of the content), which allows you control how blog posts and pages appear when they’re shared, or when they appear in modules on your homepage.
+- Entice users to visit shared pages by customizing the Featured image and text on landing pages (you can choose a relevant photo and write a description of the content), which allows you control how blog posts and pages appear when they’re shared, or when they appear in modules on your homepage.

-• Update your site’s theme for big corporate events, or to reflect seasonal happenings.
-The Refined holiday theme, for example, is always a bit hit.
+- Update your site’s theme for big corporate events, or to reflect seasonal happenings.
+The Refined holiday theme, for example, is always a big hit.

-Try Refined for Confluence for free for 30 days on the Atlassian Marketplace.
+Try Refined Sites for Confluence for free for 30 days on the Atlassian Marketplace.

 Journalist-turned-business storyteller Amy Roach is a veteran writer and editor who has contributed to many lifestyle, family, business, trade, and educational publications.
 Most recently, she served as Managing Editor for New York-based Today Media, a regional magazine group publishing award-winning luxury lifestyle and business magazines.
 Currently, she runs her own boutique writing firm, providing content, copywriting, and communications services to a wide range of businesses.